petschau/WinFellow/trunk/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 To avoid them resurfacing in the future, the following tests should be performed on a regular basis, at the very least after major changes.

+When testing large batches of titles, to speed up testing it is possible to make the emulation run at maximum speed by setting the configuration file option _sound_output=interrupt_; this can also be configured in Amiga Forever's override.ini, allowing quick testing of a group of RP9 packages.

 r749: Changed the constant for lines in a frame
 -----------------------------------------------
 Test that the demo "Global Trash" by The Silents will proceed beyond the second